 If compartment numbers and areas cannot conveniently be shown within a compartment, they may be "arrowed in" from the margin thereof.
-An appropriate size for numbers and letters is \(\frac{1}{6}\) inch high; pen-stencilling is a satisfactory means of putting them in.
+An appropriate size for numbers and letters is approximately 5 mm high; pen-stencilling is a satisfactory means of putting them in.

-An example of the map legend appears overleaf.
+An example of the use of the map legend appears overleaf.